bhauman/figwheel-main/docs/docs/https.md

 It's important to remember that you may not need the figwheel server to use HTTPS.
-If you are serving your application from [your own server](/docs/your_own_server) (something you are going to need to do eventually) and that server is using HTTPS then connecting to a local websocket (for Figwheel) should not require an SSL connection.
-Another thing to note is that connections to `127.0.0.1` rather than `localhost` do not require an SSL connection either.
+If you are serving your application from [your own server](/docs/your_own_server) and that server is using HTTPS then connecting to a local websocket (for Figwheel) should not require an SSL connection.
+Another thing to note is that connections from a secure web page to `127.0.0.1` rather than `localhost` do not require an SSL connection either.

 If you are serving your application via the Figwheel server and decide you want to use HTTPS, Figwheel tries to make this as easy as possible.